Research and Professional Practice Part B (9814.2)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-All students must complete a minimum of 140 hours of Exercise Science Practicum across Research and Professional Practice Part A & B. More information on the placement requirements can be found in the "ESSA Practicum Guide" available on Canvas.
+All students must complete 140 hours of Exercise Science Practicum across Research and Professional Practice Part A & B. More information on the placement requirements can be found in the "ESSA Practicum Guide" available on Canvas.

-This unit will be delivered via lectures and tutorials.
-Students are expected to attend all sessions and to engage with the course materials provided in the sessions and online.
+This unit will be delivered via recorded lectures and face-to-face workshops.
+Students are expected to attend all sessions and to engage with the course materials provided in workshops.
 Non-attendance/engagement is likely to diminish a student's ability to meet unit learning objectives, and will likely impair assessment performance.
-Tutorial attendance will be noted and can be used as evidence of individual student engagement with the unit.
+Workshop attendance will be noted and can be used as evidence of individual student engagement with the unit.

 It is expected that students will complete both the placement requirements and the academic requirements of this unit throughout the semester.